 The acceptance criteria for all papers are based on the quality and originality of the research.
 The research results must have academic or scientific significance.

 The preliminary validated manuscript.
-It will be reviewed by 2-3 experts, which time it takes depending on the complexity of the content.
+Typically, it will be reviewed by three experts, which takes time depending on the complexity of the content.
 Both the names of the reviewers and the author are not disclosed between each other (Double blind peer review).

 After receiving reviewer’s comments and recommendations that passed can be published after revising according to such comments and recommendations, a normally after Editorial receive the reviewers’ comments and recommendations, it will then be sent to the corresponding authors be made within 4 weeks to editing.

 Revised manuscripts must be submitted online by the corresponding author by must indicate the alterations that have been made in response to the reviewers’ comments item by item in a response note.

 Authors to resubmit the revised manuscript to editorial after receiving reviewer’s comments and recommendations.

 In the event of an unexpected event, the editorial office should be notified if additional time is needed or if an author chooses not to submit a revision.
 The editorial committee makes decisions concerning minor revision, resubmit (major revision), and acceptance or rejection upon 2-3 reviewer’s comments and recommendations.

 All manuscript, when published and all published papers become the permanent property of the Institute of Future Studies for Development (IFD).